giuraionut/task-manager/README.md

 # task-manager
-A task manager made with Spring and Angular.
+## Task manager application made with Spring and Angular.
+### This application can be used by individuals or by teams.